There are several ways to place a trade and check an order on tdameritrade.com. Learn about the Trade tab, SnapTicket, and related features here.

 FIGURE 4: ORDER STATUS.

 Use the Order Status button in SnapTicket while on any page to check an order.
+For illustrative purposes only.

 All investing involves risk including the possible loss of principal.